FREEDOM OF INFORMATION/TRANSPARENCY

 Africa: Model Law on Access to Information for Africa, adopted by the African Commission on Human and Peoples’ Rights on Feb.
 25, 2013, and launched in April 2013.

-Global Transparency Initiative: Model World Bank Policy on Disclosure of Information, issued March 1999 by the GTI, a nongovernmental organization.
+Global Transparency Initiative: Model World Bank Policy on Disclosure of Information, issued March 1999 by the GTI, a nongovernmental organization that now exists only as an informal coalition.
+The model policy is based on the GTI Charter.

 Commonwealth: Draft Model Freedom of Information Law, adopted 199 by Commonwealth Heads of Government in Durban.